md-Gafrujama/md-Gafrujama/README.md

 ## 🌱 Currently Learning

 - Data Structure and Algorithm
-- MERN Stack Devlopment
+- MERN Stack Development
-- Final Year Project .
+- Final Year Project

 ## ❓ Ask Me About

-- Anything related to the MERN stack and associated technologies.
+- Anything related to the MERN stack and associated technologies
-- Innovative application design and development.
+- Innovative application design and development
-- Collaborative programming and version control with Git.
+- Collaborative programming and version control with Git

 ## ⚡ Fun Fact

-- I prefer tabs over spaces.
+- I prefer tabs over spaces
-- I have a passion for solving complex problems with elegant code solutions.
+- I have a passion for solving complex problems with elegant code solutions

 ---
 # 🚀 My Skill Set